containerd/nerdctl/README.md

 -  `--platform=<PLATFORM>`              : convert content for a specific platform
 -  `--all-platforms`                    : convert content for all platforms (default: false)

+## Registry
+### :whale: nerdctl login
+Log in to a Docker registry.

+Flags:
+- :whale: `-u, --username`:   Username
+- :whale: `-p, --password`:   Password
+- :whale: `--password-stdin`: Take the password from stdin

+### :whale: nerdctl logout
+Log out from a Docker registry

 ## Network management
 ### :whale: nerdctl network create
 Create a network